WRKO: Programming

-WRKO has three local conservative talk shows on its weekday schedule; Jeff Kuhner hosts the drive time program,The Grace Curley Show airs in early afternoons, and The Howie Carr Show, hosted by Howie Carr, airs in late afternoons; the latter two programs are regionally syndicated to a number of other talk stations in New England, and the 4 p.m.
-ET hour of Carr's show is simulcast on the cable network Newsmax TV.
-The Financial Exchange with Barry Armstrong, a regionally syndicated financial talk show, airs in late mornings.
+WRKO has local conservative talk shows on its weekday schedule, including Jeff Kuhner, who hosts the morning drive time program, and The Howie Carr Show, hosted by Howie Carr, airs in late afternoons; Carr's show is regionally syndicated to a number of other talk stations in New England, and an hour of Carr's show is simulcast on the cable network Newsmax TV.
 Conservative talk shows hosted by Jesse Kelly (syndicated via Premiere Networks); and Joe Pags (syndicated via Compass Media Networks) air during the evening hours.
 Paranormal/conspiracy theory oriented program Coast to Coast AM with George Noory airs through the overnight hours, via Premiere Networks.
 This Morning, America's First News with Gordon Deal, also syndicated via Compass Media Networks, airs in the early morning hours.

-WRKO airs several weekend talk programs, including: Gun Talk, Free Talk Live, The Money Pit Home Improvement Radio Show and The Lutheran Hour; syndicated shows hosted by Gil Gross and Bill Cunningham; and assorted brokered programming.
-ABC News Radio begins most hours at night and on weekends, with local news updates provided by sister station WBZ.
+WRKO airs several weekend talk programs, including: Gun Talk, The Money Pit Home Improvement Radio Show and The Lutheran Hour; syndicated shows hosted by Gil Gross and Bill Cunningham; and assorted brokered programming.